pankajsarmah10/loadtestexercise-jmeter/README.md

-Load Test Exercise with JMeter
+**Load Test Exercise with JMeter**
 Each commit or pull request triggers the load test in GitHub Actions.
 To see the pipeline in action, push a new commit and go to Actions tab to see the Workflow running.

-The .jtl artifact is attached to each workflow after completion of the execution.
+Html results in zipped format are attached as artifact to the completed workflow.
+It can be downloaded and the report can be seen in the browser.

+**Script Execution**
 To execute the script locally follow the steps below:
 1. Clone the repo
 2. Download JMeter